openvinotoolkit/model_server/docs/docker_container.md

 ### Launch Model Server Container <a name="quickstart"></a>

-1. Pull OpenVINO&trade; Model Server Image.
-2. Prepare data for serving:
-   - Start a Docker Container with OVMS and your model.
-   - Provide the input files.
-   - Prepare a client package.
-3. Run the prediction using ovmsclient.

-Here is an example of launching the model server using a ResNet50 image classification model from a cloud storage:
+This example shows how to launch the model server with a ResNet50 image classification model from a cloud storage:

 #### Step 1.
 Pull Model Server Image